andresmunozit/node-js-application-development-lfw211/13_INTERACTING_WITH_THE_FILE_SYSTEM/interacting-with-the-file-system.md

 For a full list of supported flags, go to
 [File System Flags](https://nodejs.org/dist/latest-v18.x/docs/api/fs.html#fs_file_system_flags).

-If there is a problem with an operation the `*Sync` APIs will throw.
+If there is a problem with an operation the `fs` *sync* APIs will throw.
 So to perform error handling they need to be wrapped in a `try/catch block`.
-In this scenario, the `fs.chmodSync` method was employed to deliberately produce an error.
+In this scenario, the `fs.chmodSync(file_name, 0oXXX)` method was employed to deliberately produce an error.
 When the `fs.writeFileSync` method tried accessing the file, it encountered a "permission denied" error.:
 ```txt
 $ node -e "fs.chmodSync('out.txt', 0o000)"
 $ node interacting-fs-7.js